panda3d/panda3d-docs/programming/camera-control/perspective-lenses.rst

 view, and there are several interfaces to do this, depending on how you want to think about the lens.

+.. only:: python

-When you start Panda3D, a default camera and lens are created for you automatically.
-The default camera object is stored in ``base.cam`` (although by convention, if you want to move the default camera you should manipulate ``base.camera`` instead), and the default lens is ``base.camLens``.
+   When you start ShowBase, a default camera and lens are created for you automatically.
+The default camera object is stored in :py:obj:`base.cam <direct.showbase.ShowBase.ShowBase.cam>` (although by convention, if you want to move the default camera you should manipulate :py:obj:`base.camera <direct.showbase.ShowBase.ShowBase.camera>` instead), and the default lens is
+   :py:obj:`base.camLens <direct.showbase.ShowBase.ShowBase.camLens>`.

 This default lens will almost always be a perspective lens--that is, an instance of the class :class:`.PerspectiveLens`--unless you have done